 I like the look and feel of this Dashboard.
 Lots of choices and information without too much clutter.
 Very intuitive.

 Free anti virus program Dashboards are also easy to navigate.
 Most are similar in look and feel, and the core functionality is broadly the same too.

-The first thing you must do with all Norton products is connect to the LiveUpdate Server and run all program and in this case virus definition file updates.
+The first thing you must do with all Norton products is connected to the LiveUpdate Server and run all program and, in this case, virus definition file updates.